 X.2.6.1.1 EMSDP Session Request

 The EMSDP Session Request command shall be used by the UE to trigger a new BEST session from the HSE.
-This message shall includes an identification of the UE, an indication of its BEST support and the end enterprise service that this data is a part of.
+This message shall include an identification of the UE, an indication of its BEST support and the end enterprise service that this data is a part of.

-This message is the EMSDP equivalent of the "BEST Session Request (UE ID, BEST capabilities, Enterprise information (opt))" detailed in clause X.

 This message may be sent after a PDP context has been setup.

 Note: the content of this message is used in the following EMSDP start session.